mfkiwl/netxduo/addons/azure_iot/docs/README.md

 And you can learn more details about the [Device Update for IoT Hub service](https://docs.microsoft.com/azure/iot-hub-device-update/understand-device-update).

-## Azure Defender for IoT security module
+## Azure Defender for IoT

-The [Azure Defender for IoT security module](https://docs.microsoft.com/azure/defender-for-iot/iot-security-azure-rtos) provides a comprehensive security solution for Azure RTOS devices.
+The [Azure Defender for IoT](https://docs.microsoft.com/azure/defender-for-iot/iot-security-azure-rtos) provides a comprehensive security solution for Azure RTOS devices.
 The middleware ships with the ASC for IoT Security Module built-in and enabled by default to detect common threats and potential malicious activities.

 ### Opt-out